inoi/trombi/doc/python-api.rst

       *callback*.
 Note that the response content is not defined in any way, it solely depends on the list function.

+      Additional keyword arguments can be given and those are all sent as JSON encoded query parameters to CouchDB.

    .. method:: temporary_view(callback, map_fun[, reduce_fun=None, language='javascript', **kwargs])

       Generates a temporary view and on success calls *callback* with :class:`ViewResult` as an argument.
 For more information on creating map function *map_fun* and reduce function *reduce_fun* see `CouchDB view API`_.

+      Additional keyword arguments can be given and those are all sent as JSON encoded query parameters to CouchDB.

 Document
 ========